qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 It cannot be generalized that the quantization would always keep the retrieval quality at the same level, but in this case, it seems that the Scalar Quantization does not affect the retrieval quality at all.
 We didn't use rescoring in the evaluation, so the results are based on the initial retrieval step.

+We keep the original quality, using four times less memory.
+Moreover, a quantized vector needs 384 bytes, while ColBERT requires 512.
+We saved 25% of the memory, and the retrieval quality remained the same.

 ### Practical considerations